kyma-project/kyma/docs/getting-started/11-expose-function.md

    curl -ik "https://$FUNCTION_DOMAIN"
    ```

-   The system should return a similar response:
+   The system returns a response similar to this one:

    ```bash
    content-length: 2